pdud/Nosy/README.md

 		text.date
 	end

+## Location
+The location of the folder storing the iOS message backups in Mac OSX is

+	$ ~/Library/Application Support/MobileSync/Backup/

+Each of the folders will represent an Apple device.
+Within your desired device's folder, the iOS message database will be the file entitled `3d0d7e5fb2ce288813306e4d4636395e047a3d28`

+### Hunt

+If you are on Mac OSX running Nosy.hunt will return a String with the location of the first parseable iOS message database if there is one.

+	require 'nosy'

+	new_text_backup_file_location = Nosy.hunt

+## Parsing

+If you pass in an iOS message database, Nosy can detect if a file can be parsed as an iPhone database.

+	valid = Nosy.can_parse?(iphone_database_location)

+Also, Nosy can parse the file and return an array of all available text messages.

+	all_texts = Nosy.parse(iphone_database_location)

+	all_texts.each do |text|
+		text.receiver
+		text.sender
+		text.message
+		text.imessage
+		text.date
+	end

 ## Searching

-Nosy can search through the texts in your iPhone SMS database.
+Nosy can search through the texts in your iOS message database.
 Nosy searching supports any combination of the following keys:

 * receiver
 * sender